Armidale Teachers' College: Condition

 In 2006, the building was reported to be essentially unaltered with much of its original interior fabric intact, and the auditorium, ground floor and eastern wing had recently undergone restoration.
 However, in 2013, an independent review panel found that the building was in a state of disrepair.

-The former elm trees leading from the front entrance in Mosman Street dated from the old gaol.
-The archaeological potential of the gaol is unclear at this time, although it is suggested by Elphick (1989, p.
+The former elm trees leading from the front entrance in Mosman Street dated from the old jail.
+The archaeological potential of the jail is unclear at this time, although it is suggested by Elphick (1989, p.
 23) that 450,000 bricks were recycled.
-Drummond specified that the bricks were not to be visible, he did not want any association with the gaol.
+Drummond specified that the bricks were not to be visible, he did not want any association with the jail.
 It is thought that the bricks were mainly used in the lower courses that were either out of sight or were rendered.
-Maps and photographs indicate the main gaol buildings were located on the brow of the hill, the present location of the Old Teachers' College.
-Therefore, there is little likelihood of extensive archaeological evidence of the gaol.
-Anecdotal evidence from the 1970s indicates there may be archaeological remains of outbuildings or other features, during road works a tank thought to be associated with the gaol was uncovered.
+Maps and photographs indicate the main jail buildings were located on the brow of the hill, the present location of the Old Teachers' College.
+Therefore, there is little likelihood of extensive archaeological evidence of the jail.
+Anecdotal evidence from the 1970s indicates there may be archaeological remains of outbuildings or other features, during road works a tank thought to be associated with the jail was uncovered.

-When the gaol was demolished in 1929, Aboriginal remains were found and removed to the University of Sydney.
+When the jail was demolished in 1929, Aboriginal remains were found and removed to the University of Sydney.
 There is significant potential that further Aboriginal remains could be evident on the site.

 The garden retains significant elements of a 1930s formal garden.
 The rose gardens were first established in 1933.
-Situated on the eastern and western sides of the College, the species trace the history of roses.
+Situated on the eastern and western sides of the college, the species trace the history of roses.
 The rosemary hedge and memorial gates are dedicated to those who died during World War Two.
 A memorial pool is dedicated to the first gardener, Frederick T. Dye, head gardener 1930–1954.
 The gardens provide the opportunity for research on garden design and introduced botanical species.

-The College building has retained a relatively high degree of intact original fabric in major and lesser spaces.
+The college building has retained a relatively high degree of intact original fabric in major and lesser spaces.
 The building still retains much original fabric including parquetry floor, slate roof, terrazzo stairs.
-Restoration work has been completed in the auditorium, the eastern wing, the Principal's Office, the Vice Principal's office and the ground floor.
+Restoration work has been completed in the auditorium, the eastern wing, the principal's office, the vice principal's office and the ground floor.
 The formal garden with its design and surviving plantings still provides a formal setting for the 1930s building.